Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

   * A channel to use pure Spring Integration handling if the property `alfresco.events.enableSpringIntegration` is enabled.
   * A channel to use event handling (from the event handling library) if the property `alfresco.events.enableHandlers` is enabled.

-All this auto-configuration will be enabled as soon as the dependency `org.alfresco:alfresco-java-event-api-spring-boot-starter` is added to a Spring Boot project.
+All this auto-configuration is enabled as soon as the dependency `org.alfresco:alfresco-java-event-api-spring-boot-starter` is added to a Spring Boot project.

 ## Event API Resource objects
 There are some data mapping objects that are good to know about when working with the Event API.
 They wrap the JSON payload data from event messages.

 ### The NodeResource object {#noderesourceobj}
 When working with the Event API and folders and files there is one data object called `NodeResource` that is used over